 PYB | firstname.lastname@example.org

-Registration for the 2022 Elite Spring Thaw will be through GotSoccer only.
-If you do not have a GotSoccer TEAM account you will need to create one or contact your club or coach for your log-in information.
+Registration will be through GotSport only.
 Registration materials may be submitted once the application process is closed and your team has been accepted to the tournament.
-Registration information must be received by March 11th, 2022.
-Please login to your GotSoccer account to upload your registration materials using the directions below:
+Registration information must be received one week prior to the event weekend.
+Please login to your GotSport account to upload your registration materials by clicking here.

 - Copy of Roster (validated by state association)

-- Copy of Travel Permit (ONLY required for all teams outside of OSYSA, and can be obtained through your state association)
+- Copy of Travel Permit (required for all teams outside of OSYSA)

 - Copy of Coach Concussion Certificates (required for all teams outside of OSYSA)